martinjackson/simple-widgets/docs/SearchSortTable.md

    ```
   In the above example, the first entry has header and name blank.
 The checked: true option indicates that the header for that column should be a checkbox.
 This could be used with the rest rows in that column, to delete the rows that are checked.
 The checkbox in the header should be used to check some or all the checkboxes in that row.
 The checkedFunct is used to determine the behavoir of the checkbox in the header.

-3.  **eachRowInTable** = a function that indicates how each cell in a row will be displayed.
+3.  **eachRowInTable** = (read below for the Latest Format) a function that indicates how each cell in a row will be displayed.
 The function will build a row in the search sort table.
 The function is passed a row in the table that needs to be put into the HTML table row format.
 If hover props is used, the indexing table and onClick on the tr will need to be added.
 The following example is with out the hover props being used:

 # Original Format (still works if not dragging)
 ```javascript